Duett-AS/DuettAPI/README.md

   <h3 align="center">Duett Economy Open API</h3>

   <p align="center">
-    An awesome API to jumpstart your integration with Duett Economy !
+    An awesome API to jumpstart your integration with Duett Economy!
     <br />
     <br />
     <a href="https://api.duett.no/swagger/index.html">View the swagger</a>